GilaCMS/docs/source/packages.md

 package.json
 load.php
 logo.png
+update.php
 ```

 The folders are optional but very useful to organize better the code.
-The file **package.json** is a must have as it has the basic information of the package -without it the package is invisible- and the **load.php** is the file that will register new values and events of the package.
+The only requires files are the **package.json** which has the basic information of the package, and the **load.php**

 ## package.json